axrocheteau/renov_local/readme.md

 - ``to_categorical.ipynb`` The attempt to predict the continuous variable surface was not conclusive.
 Therefore, this notebook determines the best possible breaks to predict the categorical surface.
 - ``multivariate_pred_tremi.ipynb`` Given the data with missing values, try to fill in the blanks of every missing variable (model 1).
 - ``pred_tremi_v2.ipynb`` for every variable missing, optimize hyperparameters of different models to input missing data.
+- ```balanced.ipynb``` The results for predicting the heating production were not as good as expected.
+Therefore, I tried different solution to enhance accuracy of the model
+- ``pred_dpe.ipynb`` optimize hyperparameters of different models to classify housings according to DPE concumption and GES emission.
+- ``pred_renov.ipynb`` optimize hyperparameters to classify housings on whether they need a renovation or not.
+For now the dataset has missing values that will be filled with previous models.
+- ``show_old_results_dpe`` compare DPE regression and classification.
+- ``show_old_results_surface`` compare surface regression and classification.